LinkedIn Banishing Rapportive From Google Apps

 We always want what we cannot have.

 LinkedIn ‘s greatest strength is also its greatest weakness.
 It is and must always remain a social network: that is the construct.
 So when it says or does things that run contrary to its social networking raison d’etre, member trust is shaken.
 I don’t object to LinkedIn monetizing its business.
 I object to LinkedIn behavior that contradicts its stated purpose as a social network.

 Take a gander at the personal details that your connections have chosen to share with you in the Contact Information section of their profile.
-There you’ll find multiple email addresses and phone numbers, IM aliases, hyperlinked Twitter usernames, linked websites, homepages, and blogs.
-You’ll find members birthdates and LinkedIn profile URL.
-Yet LinkedIn limits the export to its stripped down version of “name, rank, and serial number.”
-It only allows the export of just four fields:
+There you’ll find multiple email addresses and phone numbers, IM aliases, hyperlinked Twitter usernames, linked websites, home pages, and blogs.
+You’ll find member birthdates and LinkedIn profile URL.
+Yet LinkedIn limits the export to its stripped-down version of “name, rank, and serial number.”
+It only allows the export of just three fields: Name, Title, Company.

-In other words, Linkedin’s has instituted a lockdown on basic contact information that a first degree connection has actually shared with you.
+In other words, LinkedIn has instituted a lockdown on the basic contact information that a first-degree connection has actually shared with you.
 Moreover, by refusing to give us an easy way to get that information into the places where we actually do our work,

 LinkedIn is actually making it harder for us to network.
 That’s an odd thing for a social network to do.
 Unless, deep down, they’re not really a social network after all.

 Linkedin claims unauthorized use of Linkedin’s computers, copyright violations, and breach of its Terms and Conditions.
 A copy of the lawsuit is here.”
-The article goes on to say that LinkedIn amended the suit in March and named two defendants, HiringSolved and SellHack.
+The article goes on to say that LinkedIn amended the suit and named two defendants, HiringSolved and SellHack.
 Matt Charney, one of the owners of SellHack, contends SellHack was not doing anything illegal.

-You still own what you own, but you grant us a license to the content and/or information you provide us.
+“You still own what you own, but you grant us a license to the content and/or information you provide us.”